-Tom’s principle areas of work since he has been at Devereux have involved complex or high value personal injury litigation, professional and clinical negligence disputes and all manner of insurance coverage issues and particularly where dishonest conduct is alleged – he has had two successes in 2014 in cases involving defences to fraud on ATE policies.
-More recently Tom has started to receive work where legal costs are in issue and it is an area he is developing as a result of increased client demand.
-A particular theme in Tom’s professional negligence work of late, and in which he has experience, has involved claims against solicitors for negligent conduct of litigation, including “under-settlement”.
+Tom’s principle areas of work since he has been at Devereux have involved complex or high value injury litigation, professional negligence and all manner of insurance coverage disputes, particularly where there has been dishonest conduct or non-disclosure.
+Increasingly, whether at the costs-budgeting stage or after trial, Tom receives instructions where legal costs are contested.
+A particular theme in Tom’s professional negligence work of late involves claims against lawyers for negligent conduct of litigation.

-Tom is routinely instructed to act by many of the well-known law firms and insurers who are active in his specialist fields.
+Tom acts equally for claimants and defendants.
+He is routinely instructed by many of the well-known law firms and insurers who are active in his specialist fields.

 Before coming to the independent bar, Tom was an employed barrister in commercial disputes at a large U.S. law firm.
-There he dealt with a number of cross-jurisdictional cases, many of which concerned financial misconduct and included one fiduciary claim that made history when it turned into the longest running ever piece of off-shore litigation.
+There he dealt with a number of cross-jurisdictional cases, many of which concerned financial misconduct.
 Now, in independent practice, Tom is at ease working with document heavy cases or where there are a number of instructed lawyers or experts.
 Tom is approachable and available to his clients whenever he is required.

-At Devereux he has received work from firms based throughout the UK but also from overseas insurers and lawyers.
-In addition to London, Tom also has a home in North Yorkshire and he spends some of his time in the legal centers of Manchester, Leeds and Birmingham.
-He is ready and willing to travel when required.
+In addition to London, Tom has a home in North Yorkshire and he spends some of his time in the legal centers of Manchester, Leeds and Birmingham.

 Tom is an active member of a number of professional organisations and where he is developing valuable professional contacts.
-His memberships include, the Professional Negligence Bar Association, the Professional Negligence Lawyers Association, the British Insurance Lawyers Association, the Young Fraud Lawyers Association and the Association of Personal Injury Lawyers.
+His memberships include, the Professional Negligence Bar Association, the Professional Negligence Lawyers Association, the British Insurance Lawyers Association and the Young Fraud Lawyers Association.

 Tom has provided further details of some of his representative litigation in the pull down menus below.
 Party names have been redacted where cases remain confidential.
 Examples of his very recent work are included in this overview section.